BurlesonBrad/woocommerce-redirects/README.md

 ## License ##

 *WooCommerce Redirects* is free software, and is released under the terms of the GPL version 2 or (at your option) any later version.
-See license.txt for details.
+See src/license.txt for details.